signalfx/integrations/collectd-nginx-plus/README.md

 * `nginx.version` will contain the version number of the NGINX Plus instance being monitored
 * `plugin` is always set to `nginx-plus`
-* `plugin_instance` will contain the IP address of the NGINX Plus instance as given in the `/status/address` response.
+* `plugin_instance` will contain the IP address of the NGINX Plus instance as given in the `/status/address` response and the port given in the `StatusPort` configuration property.

 ### METRICS